 - With all the preparatory steps in place, Newgen and the publisher finalized the details of the Word-driven workflow.

 - Newgen trialled this workflow on sample titles across all divisions, and the results indicated that this workflow will deliver the expected results with a positive author experience.

 - Newgen and the publisher created a work group for workflow implementation.

-- Newgen worked with the publisher to create task-level documentation of the workflow.
+- Newgen worked with the publisher to create a task-level documentation of the workflow.

-- This workflow was mapped to the Workflow and Project Management System at Newgen at a task level with checklists at every critical task.
+- This workflow was mapped to the Project and Workflow Management System at Newgen at the task level with checklists at every critical task.

 - The support automation in terms of auto pagination during typesetting and Word-based indexing were tested for efficiency and implemented across divisions.

-- An awareness drive was organized for the project managers and other stakeholders at Newgen, authors, and the publisher’s staff.
+- An awareness drive was organized for the project managers and other stakeholders at Newgen, as well as the authors, and the publisher’s staff.

-- FAQs and other documentation was created to support the stakeholders with possible queries about this workflow.
+- FAQs and other documentation were created to support the stakeholders with possible queries about this workflow.